Pray for Nesamani

 Pray for Nesamani (/ˈneɪsəməni/ sometimes spelled Naesamani) is an internet meme that began trending on social media platforms in May 2019.
-It is based on the fictional character Nesamani from the Indian Tamil drama film Friends (2001).
+It is based on the fictional character Nesamani from the Indian Tamil comedy-drama film Friends (2001).
 Nesamani was played by actor Vadivelu, whose image is used in many of the memes attached to the hashtag #Pray_for_Nesamani and a series of related hashtags.
 It became the top trending hashtag on Twitter in India during the week, beating #ModiSarkar2, which was previously the nationally top trending hashtag referring to the recent 2019 Indian general election and the 23rd Ministry of the Republic of India.

 Background

 Friends is a 2001 Indian Tamil-language drama film directed by Siddique.
 The film is a remake of the director's own Malayalam-language film of the same name which released in 1999.
-The supporting character Nesamani's scenes form a comedy subplot in the film.
+The supporting character Nesamani's scenes form a comedy subplot in the film, which was based on a similar subplot featuring Jagathy Sreekumar in the original.

 Nesamani, played by Vadivelu, receives a painting contract at a zamindar palace.
 He and his employees are joined by his assistant Gopal (Charle), his nephew Krishnamoorthy (Ramesh Kanna), and Krishnamoorthy's friends Aravindan (Vijay) and Chandru (Suriya) who join as apprentices.
 Nesamani constantly yells at Krishnamoorthy and his friends for their poor workmanship and for unwittingly landing him in mishaps which run him the risk of losing the contract.
 In the midst of one of Nesamani's angry outbursts, Krishnamoorthy accidentally drops a hammer from above which lands on Nesamani's head.
 Although Nesamani is knocked out from initial impact, the friends eventually revive him.
 A fed up Nesamani bans the three friends from assisting in any further work.

 Vadivelu, known for his career as a comedic film actor, is a celebrity in the Indian state of Tamil Nadu and has been the subject of several memes among Tamil-speaking internet users.
 Many of his past performances and dialogues, including those from Friends, were incorporated in several other social and political memes and immediately became a viral sensation.